-The Institute of Pre-Hospital Care’s education practice, led by Dr. Gareth Grier, aims to set a high standard for international pre-hospital medical education, and prepare doctors and paramedics to meet it.
-The Institute will do this primarily through higher education programmes; but also, on a selected basis, through bespoke training programmes for affiliated pre-hospital care institutions.
+The Institute of Pre-Hospital Care’s education programme, led by Dr Gareth Grier, aims to set a high standard for international pre-hospital medical education, and prepare doctors, paramedics and others to meet the high demands of practicing professionally and excellently in this field.
+The Institute does this primarily through higher education programmes; but also, through bespoke training programmes for affiliated pre-hospital care institutions and providers.

-A core component of The Institute’s education strategy is The Intercalated BSc in Pre-Hospital Medicine, which it developed and will deliver in partnership with Queen Mary University of London's Barts and The London School of Medicine and Dentistry beginning September 2014.
-The first of its kind in the U.K., this degree course is open to eligible U.K. medical students.
+A core component of The Institute’s educational delivery is the Intercalated BSc in Pre-Hospital Medicine, provided in partnership with Barts and The London School of Medicine and Dentistry.
+Launched in September 2014, the degree course was the first of its kind in the U.K. and is open to eligible medical students from the UK and internationally.
 Please click here for more information.

-Another important component of The Institute’s education practice is The Pre-Hospital Care Course (formerly The Helicopter Crew Course).
-This seven-day course runs three times per year, and is open to new recruits to London’s Air Ambulance and affiliated air ambulances in the U.K. The Royal College of Anaesthetists has approved this course for 20 CPD points.
+Pre-Hospital Care Course (PHCC) is a seven-day course which runs three times per year, and is open to new recruits to London’s Air Ambulance and affiliated air ambulances in the UK and internationally.

 runs twice a year and is targeted at those who will be delivering endovascular resuscitation for patients in the emergency setting, whether at the roadside or in the emergency department and operating room.
 Endovascular procedures such as are used for patients who are bleeding to death, and is most likely to be effective in the very early phase following injury, prior to the patient arriving in hospital.